A Speculative Fiction in which General George Washington is recalled to Duty, Against his Will, to answer the Challenge of a Tyrant

 A few days before his first death, George Washington allowed himself one last mistake.
-A whiskey still had broken at the far end of his property, compelling him to set forth before dawn in snow and sleet to oversee its repair.
+A whiskey still had broken at the far end of one of his properties, compelling him to set forth before dawn in snow and sleet to oversee its repair.
 The storm grew stronger the farther he ventured, but he paid it little mind.
-He shooed away a boy dispatched by Martha bearing a heavier cloak and he failed to change from his wet field clothes on his return.
+He shooed away a boy dispatched by Martha bearing a heavier cloak and, upon his return to Mt.
+Vernon, he failed to change from his wet field clothes.
 He had not wished to keep his luncheon guests from their repast even if the boiled beef and peach preserves burned his throat as he washed them back with three tall glasses of claret.

-That he had fatally cut short that retreat from public life he had so long desired became obvious the more the doctors fumbled.
-They bled him a dozen times but there was little response from his inflamed throat.
-But he felt no bitterness.
+A few days later he understood that he had fatally cut short that retreat from public life he had so long desired.
+The more the doctors fumbled the more apparent his mistake became.
+They bled him a dozen times and still his condition worsened.
+But Washington felt no bitterness.
 He considered himself a man with a debt of time to the Creator.
 When reflecting back on the darkest days of the Revolution he had often said that he and his comrades had fought “with halters about their necks.”
 He had been plagued with a vision of himself, his general’s coat stripped down to his waist, a rough noose slipped over his head.
 The sting, not of losing his life, but of exiting this world dishonorably — that was what he feared most.
 He could very well have ended that way.

 But now, on December fourteen, the year of Our Lord seventeen hundred and ninety-nine, he sensed his real and noble end.
 His chest rose perceptibly less with each breath.
 At the last moment he placed his left hand over his right wrist and felt his pulse slip away.
 A whorl opened at the foot of his bed drawing him out into the benign Light of Eternity.
 It was good and it was right.

 Which was why what was to follow was so disquieting.